Sound investing is about having the right investment strategy. It’s not about short-term tactical trading or speculative trend-chasing.

 Research has shown that it is your mix of assets that will most likely determine your long-term investing success1.
 So you need the right balance of shares and bonds to enable your savings to work as hard for you as possible over several years, if not decades.
-Deciding what that exact balance should be is a function of your goals, your investing timeframe and your attitude to risk.
+Deciding what that exact balance should be is a function of your goals, however vague they may be.

 Time is of the essence

-The further away your financial goals are, the more you should consider having shares relative to bonds.
+Thinking about your investment mix in terms of your personal goals, at its essence, boils down to this: the further away they are, the more you should consider having shares.
 And vice-versa.
 This is because shares, historically, tend to generate a higher return than bonds but also have a greater propensity to jump around in price, leaving you more exposed, potentially, in a market downturn.

 So the more time you have, the more easily you should be able to ride out adverse market moves and benefit from that potentially higher long-term return.
 It’s why, if someone is close to retirement, they should probably have more bonds in their investment portfolio and why, if they’ve just started out on their career, they might want to consider having just shares instead.